 I’ve been lost in Oranjezicht and have difficulty pronouncing the name – or ren ya zicht.
 This is a link for the correct Afrikaans pronunciation.
-Driving through Oranjezicht’s winding, wooded streets it doesn’t seem possible that it’s so close to Cape Town’s Central Business District.
+Driving through Oranjezicht’s winding, wooded streets, it doesn’t seem possible that it’s so close to Cape Town’s Business District.

 The neighborhood lies on the site of Oranjezicht Farm – fertile land at the foot of Table Mountain.
-In the 1700s the farm supplied the Castle of Good Hope with fresh produce.
+In the 1700s the farm supplied fresh produce to the Castle of Good Hope.

 Jan van Riebeeck of the Dutch East India Company – Vereenigde Oost-Indische Compagnie (VOC) in Dutch – built the Castle of Good Hope to support ships passing Cape Town en route to the lands of tea and spices.
 The Castle is the oldest colonial building in South Africa.